Texas sharpshooter fallacy: Epidemiology

-A Swedish study in 1992 tried to determine whether power lines caused some kind of poor health effects.
-The researchers surveyed people living within 300 metres of high-voltage power lines over 25 years and looked for statistically significant increases in rates of over 800 ailments.
-The study found that the incidence of childhood leukemia was four times higher among those who lived closest to the power lines, which spurred calls to action by the Swedish government.
+The Texas Sharpshooter Effect is arguably most commonly seen in epidemiology.
+In 1993, Swedish researchers reported the results of study designed to investigate whether long-term proximity to high-voltage power lines was linked to negative health outcomes.
+Health surveys of people living within 300 metres of such power lines were undertaken over a 25-year period, following which the data collected was analysed in order to determine whether a statistically significant increase could be detected in the prevalence of over 800 medical conditions, when compared to people who lived further away.
+The study found that the incidence of childhood leukemia was four times higher in the former group, prompting calls for action by the Swedish government.
 The problem with the conclusion, however, was that the number of potential ailments, i.e., over 800, was so large that it created a high probability that at least one ailment would have a statistically significant correlation with living distance from power lines by chance alone, a situation known as the multiple comparisons problem.
 Subsequent studies failed to show any association between power lines and childhood leukemia.